apache/arrow/docs/source/developers/bug_reports.rst

 Creating issues
 ===============

-No one likes having bugs or feature gaps in their software, and in an ideal world, all bugs would get fixed as soon as they were reported.
-However, time and attention are finite, especially in an open-source project where most contributors are participating in their spare time.
-All contributors in Apache projects are volunteers and act as individuals, even if they are contributing to the project as part of their job responsibilities.

-The following guidelines will help you create effective bug reports and feature requests.
+Apache Arrow relies upon community contributions to address reported bugs and feature requests.
+As with most software projects, contributor time and resources are finite.
+The following guidelines aim to produce high-quality bug reports and feature requests, enabling community contributors to respond to more issues, faster:

 .. _check-existing-issues: